 - direct purchases of shares or other equities

-The Asia Region Funds Passport will provide a multilaterally agreed framework to facilitate the cross-border marketing of passport funds across participating economies in the Asia region.
-It is intended to support the development of an Asia-wide funds management industry through improved market access and regulatory harmonisation.
+The Asia Region Funds Passport provides a multilaterally agreed framework to facilitate the cross-border marketing of passport funds across participating economies in the Asia region.
+The Asia Region Funds Passport supports the development of an Asia-wide funds management industry through improved market access and regulatory harmonisation.

-The following countries have signed the Memorandum of Cooperation on the Establishment and Implementation of the Asia Region Fund Passport (Memorandum of Cooperation): Australia, New Zealand, Japan, Korea and Thailand.
+The following countries have signed the Memorandum of Cooperation on the Establishment and Implementation of the Asia Region Funds Passport (Memorandum of Cooperation): Australia, New Zealand, Japan, Korea and Thailand.

 The key objectives for the Asia Region Funds Passport include to: